The Best Series On Netflix For A Cool Valentine’s Day (February 2017)

 Santa Clarita Diet

-A wife and mother becomes a zombie and she must figure out how to consume people in order to maintain her marriage and remain a good parent.
+A wife and mother becomes a zombie, and she must figure out how to consume people to maintain her marriage and remain a good parent.

 This is the newest addition to Netflix original series, and it may feel slightly familiar after reading about iZombie.
 But there are enough differences in this show for it to stand on its own.
 This is more like Desperate Housewives meets Dexter, if Dexter was a zombie.
 Though it can be a little too over-the-top, this series has plenty of laugh-out-loud moments thanks to a strong cast: Timothy Olyphant, Live Hewson, Skyler Gisondo, and Drew Barrymore.